TrevorSatori/kronos/README.md

 # TODO
 1. Change time tracking
 2. Gauge progress moves on tick
-3. TODO, Next function
-4. be able to skip on enter (Destroy?)
-5. prevent bad add to queue / recursive search for valid items
+5. recursive search for folders valid items
+6. panick on playing, then backpedaling